Avalai/forager-journal/README.md

-# forager-journal
+# Forager Journal

-Location saving and note-taking for foraging
+Location saving and note-taking for foraging.